John and Lorena Bobbitt: Legacy and depiction in popular culture

 The Bobbitt case brought attention to the issue of domestic violence and marital rape.
 Within days of the incident, some anti-domestic violence advocates and some feminist groups rallied around Lorena, citing the continuous abuse she suffered at the hands of John that led her to attack him, albeit in an unusual and violent manner.

-Media attention surrounding the case resulted in national debate and also sparked a flurry of jokes, limericks, T-shirt slogans, advertising gimmicks, as well as Howard Stern having John as a guest on his 1993 New Year's Eve special and fundraising $250,000 to defray the outstanding costs of his surgery.
-MCI had also unknowingly been drawn into the fray by running a television commercial a couple of weeks after the incident, advertising how the Bobbitts—a family from Siaconset, Massachusetts, of no relation to John and Lorena Bobbitt—saved by switching to MCI, causing jokes to be made of "when they cut off your service, they mean it".
-"Weird Al" Yankovic's song "Headline News", a parody of the Crash Test Dummies hit "Mmm Mmm Mmm Mmm", mentions the incident.
+Media attention surrounding the case resulted in national debate and also sparked a flurry of jokes, limericks, T-shirt slogans, and advertising gimmicks, as well as Howard Stern having John as a guest on his 1993 New Year's Eve special and fundraising $250,000 to defray the outstanding costs of his surgery.
+MCI had also unknowingly been drawn into the fray by running a television commercial a couple of weeks after the incident, advertising how the Bobbitts — a family from Siaconset, Massachusetts, of no relation to John and Lorena Bobbitt — saved by switching to MCI, causing jokes to be made of "when they cut off your service, they mean it".

 Shortly after the incident, episodes of "Bobbittmania", or copycat crimes, were reported, although the incidents were generally self-inflicted wounds or accidents.
 The names of John and Lorena Bobbitt eventually became synonymous with penis removal.
-The terms "Bobbittized punishment" and "Bobbitt Procedure" gained social recognition.
+The terms "Bobbittized punishment" and "Bobbitt procedure" gained social recognition.
+Bobbitt appears as a transitive verb in the OED, defined as "to cut off the penis of (a man, esp. a husband or lover), typically as an act of revenge for perceived sexual grievances".

-The incident has been referenced in movies and television shows, such as the Coen brothers' 2004 remake of The Ladykillers and David Fincher's adaptation of Fight Club.